DaJoker29/worldbuilding-project-omd/Places/Xenavere Manor.md

 ![[Pasted image 20240331000901.png]]
 # Overview
 **Background**
-IThe Xenaveres were a family of merchants with origins traced back to the first fishermen to settle the nearby waterways.
-In their hayday, they became known for their rowdy,
+The Xenaveres were a family of merchants with origins traced back to the first fishermen to settle the regions waterways.
+In their hayday, they were known for the extravagent galas thrown in th

 - Randomly generated floor plan.
 Essentially a labyrinth.